teotsi/kotidostories/README.md

 Designed to communicate with a Nuxt.js frontend but it should work with any framework that supports HTTP-only cookies.
 Implemented features:
- * User Authentication using HTTP-Only Cookie.
+ * User Authentication using JWT.
 This allows users to register, login, logout, and perform tasks that require authentication(such as posting stories and interacting with others.)
  * Get post,Upload post, edit post, delete post.
 Also apply query parameters to filter posts
  * Get user, register user, update user
  * Comment on post, edit comment, delete comment